Have you ever felt overwhelmed by many ongoing debts and liabilities? Unsure of which ones you should pay off first?

 - Your net personal assets should not exceed $2 million;

-On top of that, if you have a loan that serves a specific purpose, for example medical, education, business or renovation loans, they cannot be consolidated under a debt consolidation plan either.
-Therefore, be sure to always ask before you sign for any plans to avoid disappointment!
+On top of that, if you have a bank loan that serves a specific purpose, for example medical, education, business, or renovation loans, they cannot be consolidated under a debt consolidation plan either.
+Therefore, be sure to always ask before you sign any loan plans to avoid disappointment!

 If you are unable to get approval from a bank, head over to a licensed money lender instead.

 Here at Soon Seng Credit (Reg no. 201901887G), we are a licensed money lender strictly regulated by the Ministry of Law’s Registry of Moneylenders.
 We are one of the top licensed money lenders in Chinatown.

 We can offer you debt consolidation loans even if you have a bad credit history.
 Our interest rates are competitive and you can get your loans approved in less than 30 minutes if all necessary documents are in place.